Rahyma/Synchronous-and-Asynchronous-/README.md

 # Synchronous-and-Asynchronous-
-Insert, Update and Delete data using Synchronous and Asynchronous method
+Insert, Update, Display and Delete data using Synchronous and Asynchronous method